EnerfisTeam/enectiva-web/readme.md

 ### Generate development

-This command will to concatenate all JavaScript/Coffe and SASS files in only one file with a fingerprint to simplify de web calls.
-If you don't execute this command, you won't have CSS or JavaScript y the webpage
+This command will to concatenate all JavaScript/Coffe and SASS files in only one file with a fingerprint to simplify the web calls.
+If you don't execute this command, you won't have CSS or JavaScript in the webpage.

 ```
 ruby generate.rb debug